Posts

 Image

-Zubeen Garg performing in 2015 Which singer’s funeral drew the largest number of mourners in history?
+A voice that filled a people’s heart, yet longed for a quiet space of its own Which singer’s funeral drew the largest number of mourners in history?
 Guinness records tell us it was not Queen Elizabeth, not Michael Jackson, but a young voice from Assam - Zubeen Garg, fondly called Zubinda.
 When he passed away on 19th September, at the age of 52, lakhs of people poured into the streets, a silent testimony to how deeply he was woven into their lives.
 Who was he?
 A singer who gave the Assamese heart its modern pulse, who carried his region’s music far beyond its borders, and who lived at a pitch too high for ordinary endurance.
 Success came early, with fame arriving faster than maturity.
 His was the familiar story of dazzling talent that never quite found balance.
 Surrounded by admirers, yet denied the private space every artist needs, he grew increasingly fragile.
 Addictions, pressures, and the suffocation of being treated like “public property” took their toll.
-His untimely death, while scuba diving, clearly unfit for it, feels l...
+His untimely death, wh...

 Weekend Story - “Will You Hold My Hand?”